 When the desired pregnancy is achieved, it is your program coordinator’s job to support both you and your gestational carrier and to prepare you for the birth of your child.
 Normally, intended parents wish to join the surrogate at the hospital experience it first hand.

 Once the baby is born, it is crucial that you pay attention to all the necessary documents that you must complete and file to ensure that parental rights are properly established.
 It is your attorney’s responsibility to secure proper court orders, passports, legal documentation…

 Intended parents living outside the United States have to ensure that every legal document required in their home country is properly filed.
 Checking what are the requirements in your departure country to register the birth of a child born abroad is a key step to a successful surrogacy journey.

-When everything has finished, it is common among surrogates and intended parents to remain connected over the years and maintain a close relationship during the child’s life.
+When everything has finished, it is common among gestational carriers and intended parents to remain connected over the years and maintain a close relationship during the child’s life.